 Regulatory compliance should never be a “check-the-box” exercise.
 While there are certainly minimum standards to meet, taking a more holistic approach affords organizations opportunities to improve care quality and safety.
-Andrew Resnick, MD, Chartis Chief Medical and Quality Officer, and Lisa Eddy, Partner and regulatory and compliance leader, discuss how and why chief medical officers (CMO) can seize inherent opportunities in regulatory compliance.
+Andrew Resnick, MD, Chartis Chief Medical and Quality Officer, and Lisa Eddy, a regulatory and compliance leader, discuss how and why chief medical officers (CMO) can seize inherent opportunities in regulatory compliance.

-Lisa has more than 25 years of consulting experience specializing in Centers for Medicare & Medicaid Services (CMS) certification and accrediting agency regulatory compliance.
+Lisa has more than 25 years of experience specializing in Centers for Medicare & Medicaid Services (CMS) certification and accrediting agency regulatory compliance.
 She helps organizations achieve sustained regulatory excellence by developing and facilitating implementation strategies for performance improvement and patient safety programs.

 Andrew is a nationally recognized expert in quality, patient safety, and high reliability.
 He helps organizations set and reach top performance goals through specific projects and transformational change.
 With more than 20 years of experience in healthcare, he has served as CMO and chief quality officer at leading health systems throughout the US.
 He is also active clinically as an associate surgeon at Brigham and Women’s Hospital and as a part-time lecturer at Harvard Medical School.